ArthurGareginyan/space_to_underscore/README.md

-# Recursively replace spaces with underscores (or vice versa) in file and directory names
+# Space to Underscore - Shell script

-A safe solution to recursively replace spaces with underscores (or vice versa) in file and directory names starting from the current directory.
+`space_to_underscore.sh` is a safe solution to recursively replace spaces with underscores (or vice versa) in file and directory names, starting from the current directory and to any subdirectories.

+> Recursively - operating on a directory and its contents, including the contents of any subdirectories.

 ## Example

 Before:

 ```
 tree
 .